Alex Rodriguez: 1994–1995

 Rodriguez split most of the 1995 season between the Mariners and the Tacoma Rainiers of the PCL.
 He hit his first major league home run off Kansas City's Tom Gordon on June 12.
 Rodriguez permanently joined the Mariners roster in August and got his first taste of postseason play, albeit just two at-bats.
-Again, he was the youngest player in Major League Baseball.
+Again, he was the youngest player in MLB.
 During the 1995 season, Rodriguez played 48 games for Seattle, batting .232 with five home runs, 19 RBI, and four stolen bases.

 1996–1997

 The following year, Rodriguez took over as the Mariners' regular shortstop and had his breakout season.
-He led the American League (AL) with a .358 batting average, the highest for an AL right-handed batter since Joe DiMaggio hit .381 in 1939 and the third-highest ever for a shortstop.
+He led the American League (AL) with a .358 batting average, the highest for an AL right-handed batter since Joe DiMaggio hit .381 in 1939 and the tenth-highest ever for a shortstop.
 He also had 36 home runs with 123 RBIs.
-At 21 years and one month, he was the 3rd youngest AL batting leader ever behind Al Kaline (20) in 1955 and Ty Cobb (20) in 1907, and the third-youngest player in history with 35+ homers.
+At 21 years and one month, he was the third youngest AL batting leader ever behind Al Kaline (20) in 1955 and Ty Cobb (20) in 1907, and the third-youngest player in history with 35+ homers.
 He was also the first major league shortstop to win a batting title since 1960, and the first in the AL since 1944.
 At age 20 years, 11 months, he was the youngest shortstop in All-Star Game history.
 He also led the AL in runs (141), total bases (379), and doubles (54) and ranked among the league leaders in base hits (second, 215), extra-base hits (second, 91), multi-hit games (third, 65), slugging (fourth, .631), RBI (eighth, 123), and on-base percentage (eighth, .414).
 Rodriguez posted the highest totals ever for a shortstop in runs, hits, doubles, extra-base hits, and slugging, and tied most total bases, and established Seattle club records for average, runs, hits, doubles, and total bases, in a season that statistical analysts consider the best ever by a shortstop.

 The Sporting News and Associated Press selected Rodriguez as their Major League Player of the Year.
 He finished second to Juan González in balloting for the AL Most Valuable Player (MVP) Award.
-He finished three points behind González (290–287), matching the second closest AL MVP voting in history.
+He finished three points behind González (290–287), matching the second-closest AL MVP voting in history.

 In 1997, Rodriguez batted .300 with 23 home runs and 84 RBIs.
 He hit for the cycle on June 5, becoming the second Mariner, and at 21 years, 10 months, the fifth-youngest player in history, to accomplish the feat.
-He was the fan's choice to start the All-Star Game at shortstop for the AL team, becoming the first player other than Ripken to start at shortstop in 13 years.
-It was the first All-Star start of his career and his second All-Star Game in two years.
+He was voted by fans to start the All-Star Game at shortstop for the AL team, becoming the first player other than Ripken to start at shortstop in 13 years.
+It was the first All-Star start of his career and his second consecutive All-Star Game.